RAK3244 BastWAN Breakout Board Quick Start Guide

 The BastWAN is a Feather breakout board with everything you need to get started on your project.

-Before powering the Feather Board, make sure that you have already connected the included LoRa Antenna.
-Not doing so might damage the board.
+Before powering the Feather Board, ensure that the included LoRa antenna is connected.
+Failure to do so may damage the board.

 Software Setup